Alan Hovhaness: Conservatory years

-Relocation to New York
+Relocation to New York City

 In 1951 Hovhaness moved to New York City, where he became a full-time composer.
 Also that year (starting on August 1), he worked for the Voice of America, first as a script writer for the Armenian section, then as director of music, composer and musical consultant for the Near East and Transcaucasian sections.
-He eventually lost this job (along with much of the other staff) when Dwight D. Eisenhower succeeded Harry S. Truman as U.S. president in 1953.
+He eventually lost this job (along with much of the other staff) when Dwight D. Eisenhower succeeded Harry S. Truman as America president in 1953.
 From this time on, he branched out from Armenian music, adopting styles and material from a wide variety of sources.
 As documented in 1953 and 1954, he received Guggenheim Fellowships in composition.
 He wrote the score for the Broadway play The Flowering Peach by Clifford Odets in 1954, a ballet for Martha Graham (Ardent Song, also in 1954), and two scores for NBC documentaries on India and Southeast Asia (1955 and 1957).
 Also during the 1950s, he composed for productions at The Living Theatre.

 His biggest breakthrough till then came in 1955, when his Symphony No. 2, Mysterious Mountain, was premiered by Leopold Stokowski in his debut with the Houston Symphony, although the idea that Mysterious Mountain was commissioned for that orchestra is a common misconception.
 That same year, MGM Records released recordings of a number of his works.
 Between 1956 and 1958, at the urging of Howard Hanson, an admirer of his music, he taught summer sessions at the Eastman School of Music long presided over by Hanson.
+One of Hovhaness's students there was Dominick Argento, who described him as "by far the most spontaneous and prolific composer I ever knew."